Bower of Beauty, Bower Vine, Bower Climber

-Pandorea – In Greek Mythology Pandora opens a sealed vessel to release evil spirits.
-In relation to the plant this reference is likened to the many seeds released once the capsule is spilt open.
+Pandorea – In Greek Mythology Pandora opened a sealed vessel to release evil spirits.
+In relation to the plant this refers to the many seeds released once the capsule is spilt open.

-jasminoides – From the Latin jasminum, meaning “jasmine” and the Greek oides, meaning “resembling”.
-Jasminoides refers to a resemblance to the plant jasmin or the genus Jasminum.
+jasminoides – From the Latin jasminum, meaning “jasmine” and the Greek oides, meaning “resembling”, referring to a resemblance to the genus Jasminum.

 Bailey, R. & Lake, J. (2001) Gardening with Australian rainforest plants, Bloomings Books, Melbourne, VIC.

 Brickell, C. (1999) Gardeners encyclopaedia of plants and flowers, Dorling Kindersley Limited, London.

 Elliot, W. R. & Jones, D. L. (1997) Encyclopaedia of Australian plants suitable for cultivation, Publishing Solutions, Singapore.

 Greig, D. (1994) Australian climbers and ground covers, Simon & Schuster, East Roseville, NSW.

 Horton, J. (1992) The climbing garden, Kangaroo Press Pty Ltd, Kenthurst, NSW.

 Mansfield, D. (1992) Australian rainforest plants for your garden, Simon & Schuster, East Roseville, NSW.